 Section 321 provides a great opportunity for businesses importing products into the U.S. to reduce and virtually eliminate duties.
 In addition, businesses manufacturing goods in China and importing them into the U.S. are able to take advantage of Section 321 to override Section 301.

-At ShipTop we are committed to staying up to date with international trade laws and requirements to ensure our clients are able to receive an industry best logistics service.
+At ShipTop we are committed to staying up to date with international trade laws and requirements to ensure our clients are able to receive the industry’s best logistics service.
 We offer best-in-class fulfillment and shipping solutions to eCommerce businesses to grow and improve their bottom line.